elswob/neo4j-build-pipeline/README.md

 ## Basic setup

-The following will run the test data and create a basic graph
+The following will run the demo data and create a basic graph

 ```bash
 #clone the repo (use https if necessary)